wernerglinka/aiandyou/src/pages/index.md

     - UNIDOS US
     - YWCA

-approach2: |
     ## Engage Influencers
     AIandYou.org partners with diverse regional and national influencers to host panel discussions and networking events with community influencers and leaders.
 Events could include, but not limited to:

     - Panel discussions and Q&A at National Conferences
     - Roundtable conversations with AI leaders
     - Social events creating an opportunity for community members to interact with AI leaders from throughout the world.

     Influencer partner outreach includes, but not limited to:

     - Congressional Hispanic Caucus Institute (CHCI)
     - Congressional Black Caucus Foundation (CBCF)
     - NALEO (National Association of Latino Elected and Appointed Officials)
     - National Conference of Mayors
     - NBCSL (National Black Caucus of State Legislators)
     - NHCSL (National Hispanic Caucus of State Legislators)

-  ## Activate & Educate Educators
-  - Engage educators and influencers of the education system to highlight AI and Robotics teaching in classrooms
-  - Provide AI-specific resources for educators to advance the inclusion of AI and Robotics in computer science curriculum
-  - Amplify AI and Robotics as a subset of computer science in classrooms
-  - Partner with national and regional organizations who are training teachers to bring computer science into classrooms to amplify the message

 aside2:
   prose: AI can help humans with bias — but only if humans are working together to tackle bias in AI.